wp-plugins/super-simple-google-analytics/readme.txt

 == Donations ==

 [Donations](http://wikiduh.com/donations) are graciously accepted to support the continued development and maintenance of this and other plugins.
-We currently accept Alertpay, Paypal, and kind words.
+We currently accept Paypal and kind words.